 Pattern 2: Ceiling mounted antenna.
 Each TRP has 1 sector.
 Omni antenna with G = 5 dBi.

-Adopt the (M,N,P) = (2,2,2) antenna configuration shown in Figure 3
+Adopt the (M,N,P) = (2,2,2) antenna configuration shown in Figure 3, where both the horizontal and the vertical antenna spacing values are 0.5λ.

 Proposal 2: Adopt the following table for the indoor penetration loss: